 5036 W. Pico Blvd.

 This 600 seat house opened in 1939.
 It closed in the 80s.
 After a spell as a church, the building sat vacant for years.
 Later the floor was leveled and it got turned into a studio specializing in post production audio work.
-The building was demolished in 2018.
+It's now a gallery/exhibition space run by the Parisian firm Perrotin.
 For more information see the page on the Del Mar Theatre.

 5515 Wilshire Blvd.